An SQL text by Erland Sommarskog, SQL Server

 widechar.
 There is no change in how you specify the field terminator.
 Of four test files in UTF‑16 encoding, two load successfully:

 BULK INSERT unicodetest FROM 'C:\temp\bulkload\unicode-UTF16LE-BOM.txt' WITH (DATAFILETYPE = 'widechar', FIELDTERMINATOR = '|') BULK INSERT unicodetest FROM 'C:\temp\bulkload\unicode-UTF16BE-BOM.txt' WITH (DATAFILETYPE = 'widechar', FIELDTERMINATOR = '|') SELECT datalength(a), * FROM unicodetest

-That is, BULK INSERT is able to handle both big-endian and little-endian files when there is BOM.
+That is, BULK INSERT is able to handle both big-endian and little-endian files when there is a BOM.
 And the SELECT shows that it understands to exclude the BOM from the data.
 If you attempt to load the files unicode-UTF16LE.txt and unicode-UTF16BE.txt, BULK INSERT takes exception of the missing BOM and tells you DataFileType was incorrectly specified as widechar.
 DataFileType will be assumed to be char because the data file does not have a Unicode signature and it goes downhill from there.

 With BCP, you use the option

--w to specify that the file is a Unicode file.
-Just like BULK INSERT, BCP is able to load two the four test files – but not the same two:
+‑w to specify that the file is a Unicode file.
+Just like BULK INSERT, BCP is able to load two of the four test files – but not the same two:

 bcp tempdb..unicodetest in unicode-UTF16LE-BOM.txt -T -w -t"|" bcp tempdb..unicodetest in unicode-UTF16LE.txt -T -w -t"|"